 Working through tiny incisions, your surgeon controls every move of the robotic arms from a computer console.
 The robot’s arms are fully jointed, allowing them to turn and grasp with more agility and precision than the human hand.

 For patients, the benefits of robotic surgery over open surgery are significant and may include:

 - Smaller incisions

-Although many procedures take about the same amount of time as an open-incision surgery, the recovery time is lessened because you do not have to care for a large incision.
+Although many procedures take about the same amount of time as an open-incision surgery, the recovery time is reduced because you do not have to heal from a large incision.

 What are the Risks of Robotic Surgery?

 One of the great advantages of robotic surgery is that it minimizes risk.
 However, all surgery involves some risk, including:

 There also may be other risks, depending on your condition.
 Your Loyola surgeon will explain these risks in detail before the procedure.